imazen/resizer-web/content/docs/install/aspnet.md

 	* Responsive web design requires responsive images.
 [Check out the ResponsivePresets system](https://github.com/mindrevolution/ImageResizer-ResponsivePresets) from [marc303](https://github.com/marc303).

 Can't afford any mistakes?
 Ensure your content architecture is scalable and secure by having a **30-minute Q&A session with the author for just $70**.
-Add aided installation of 1 server or workstation for +$60, or 2 servers or workstations for +$120.
-[Find out more](/support/consult).
 Or, get [a support contract](/support/contracts) that includes all of the above *and* licenses for everything.